NiceDay608088/nextjs_prisma_scafffolding/README.md

 ## Authentication & Middleware

-Middleware for authentication validation using JWT, configured via `.env` files
+Middleware for authentication validation using JWT is implemented for both GraphQL and RESTful requests, with configuration handled through .env files.

 ## Http Request Encapsulation